ncatlab/nlab-content/pages/8223.md

 * (guiding.question) How similar are MonoSimpGph, RegMonoSimpGph, IsomeRegMonoSimpGph from a category-theoretic point of view?

 This can be made precise in infinitely-many ways.
 Here are two:

+Question (inequivalence)
-* (inequivalence) Are MonoSimpGph, RegMonoSimpGph, IsomeRegMonoSimpGph mutually in[[equivalent]]?
+Are MonoSimpGph, RegMonoSimpGph, IsomeRegMonoSimpGph mutually in[[equivalent]]?

-* (axiomatizability) Which of Mor(MonoSimpGph), Mor(RegMonoSimpGph), Mor(IsomeRegMonoSimpGph) are finitely axiomatizable in first-order logic of category theory?
+Question(axiomatizability) Which of Mor(MonoSimpGph), Mor(RegMonoSimpGph), Mor(IsomeRegMonoSimpGph) are finitely axiomatizable in first-order logic of category theory?

+On Question (inequivalence).
+So far, not a single _category-theoretic_ property has been mentioned which would distinguish any of the three from the others.

+(under construction)

+On Question(axiomatizability.
 The answer to (axiomatizability.MonoSimpGph) is evidently yes: monos are defined by a single first-order formula in the language of category theory.
 (And even by a Horn sequent.)